This section explains how systems identify users and services, verify them, and decide what they are allowed to do.

 Just enough administration is an approach that gives administrators only the exact administrative capabilities needed for a specific operational role or task.

-Just-in-time access is a model where elevated permissions are granted only when needed and removed automatically after a limited period.
+Just-in-time access is an access model in which elevated permissions are granted only when needed and removed automatically after a short approved window.

 Kerberos is a ticket-based network authentication protocol commonly used in enterprise environments to verify identities without sending passwords repeatedly.